AloneMusk/TensorFlow-for-Deep-Learning/README.md

 Write an MNIST classifier that trains to 99% accuracy and stops once this threshold is achieved.
 In the lecture you saw how this was done for the loss but here you will be using accuracy instead.

+# Week 3: Improve MNIST with Convolutions
+In the videos you looked at how you would improve Fashion MNIST using Convolutions.
+For this exercise see if you can improve MNIST to 99.5% accuracy or more by adding only a single convolutional layer and a single MaxPooling 2D layer to the model from the assignment of the previous week.

+You should stop training once the accuracy goes above this amount.
+It should happen in less than 10 epochs, so it's ok to hard code the number of epochs for training, but your training must end once it hits the above metric.
+If it doesn't, then you'll need to redesign your callback.

+When 99.5% accuracy has been hit, you should print out the string "Reached 99.5% accuracy so cancelling training!"

+# Week 4: Handling Complex Images - Happy or Sad Dataset
+In this assignment you will be using the happy or sad dataset, which contains 80 images of emoji-like faces, 40 happy and 40 sad.

+Create a convolutional neural network that trains to 99.9% accuracy on these images, which cancels training upon hitting this training accuracy threshold.